-- HIST 212.
+HIST 212.
 MODERN EUROPE.
 An examination of European states and the nature of European identity from 1789 to the present, focusing on political, economic, and social revolutions; the impact of the global wars of the twentieth century; and the tensions surrounding European integration from 1945 onward.

-Spring semester only, three hours. - HIST 224.
+HIST 224.
 MODERN AFRICAN HISTORY.
 A survey of the peoples, events, and ideas/ideologies that have shaped the history of Africa from 1800 to the present.
 Special emphasis is given to the relationship between European imperialism and the current problems plaguing modern Africa.

-Alternate years, fall semester only, three hours. - HIST 231.
+HIST 231.
 MODERN LATIN AMERICAN HISTORY.
 The story of Latin America from the beginning of the colonial period to the present.
 The class explores the geography and history of those countries colonized by Spain and Portugal in the sixteenth century, which still preserve the influence of Iberian political and social principles today.
 It also examines the subsequent political, social, and economic development of Latin America, the complicated relationships between individual countries in this region, and the increasing relationships between the region as a whole and the rest of the world.